Associate Professor of Education

 Intrinsic Motivation to Learn

-Jane Wilson, PhD, is a champion for the teaching-learning process and seeks to help students of all ages experience the joy of learning.
+Dr. Jane Wilson, Associate Professor of Education, is a champion for the teaching-learning process and seeks to help students of all ages experience the joy of learning.
 After earning a BA (University of Washington) and a teaching credential (Seattle Pacific University) Jane taught in elementary and junior high public schools.
 Jane then served as an educational consultant in the area of leadership training for high school student leaders and faculty advisors.
 In this role Jane spoke at workshops, conferences, and school assemblies in 26 states and Canada.